eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ### Configuring shared settings

 ESLint supports adding shared settings into configuration files.
 Plugins use `settings` to specify information that should be shared across all of its rules.
-When you add a `settings` object to a configuration object, and it is supplied to every rule executed by that configuration object.
+When you add a `settings` object to a configuration object, it is supplied to every rule executed by that configuration object.
 This may be useful if you are adding custom rules and want them to have access to the same information.
 Here's an example:

 ```js
 export default [